• Sun. Nov 23rd, 2025

 THE THIRD CRUSADE

 Whether the Anglo-Norman conquest of the island was an act of opportunism or a good strategic move, it did have significant implications for the island.
-The primary goal of the Third Crusade was to reclaim the Holy City and restore Christendom’s foothold in the East.
-King Richard, seen as one of the most formidable military leaders of his time, joined forces with King Philip II of France and Emperor Frederick I Barbarossa of the Holy Roman Empire.
-His conquest of Cyprus, though strategic, did not really fit in to this rhetoric.
+The primary goal of the Third Crusade was to restore Christendom’s foothold in the East.
+This would see King Richard, seen as one of the most formidable military leaders of his time, join forces with King Philip II of France and Emperor Frederick I Barbarossa of the Holy Roman Empire.

 ISAAC KOMNENOS

-At that time, Cyprus was under the tyrannical rule of ISAAC KOMNENOS.
-The self-imposed ruler had seized power amid political instability that followed a decline of Byzantine authority on the island.
-The Anglo-Normans sought refuge after a storm forced some of their fleet towards the coast of Limassol.
-Komnenos instead of offering refuge took advanrage of the situation and ordered his forces to plunder treasure from wrecked Crusader ships.
-He also took a number of the king’s fleet prisoner and the ship carrying the future Queen of England, Berengaria of Navarre, was effectively blockading in port of Limassol.
+Cyprus in 1191 was under the tyrannical rule of ISAAC KOMNENOS.
+This self-imposed ruler had seized power amid political instability, following the decline of Byzantine authority on the island.
+His rule was at times tyrannical and often brutal, so it came as no surprise when he did not take kindly to the Anglo-Normans’ arrival on his island.
+The Crusaders sought refuge in Cyprus after a storm forced some of their fleet towards the coast of Limassol.
+Komnenos, instead of providing refuge, ordered his forces to plunder treasure from wrecked Crusader ships.
+He also took several prisoners, and the ship carrying the future Queen of England, Berengaria of Navarre, was effectively blockaded in the port of Limassol.

 Isaac Komnenos Cyprus